 Australian shares extend slump as inflation fears weigh

-Australian shares recorded their biggest slump in a week as unexpected soft jobs data dented risk appetite on Thursday while growing US inflationary risks stoked concerns the Federal Reserve will tighten monetary policy sooner than expected.
+SYDNEY: Australian shares recorded their biggest slump in a week as unexpected soft jobs data dented risk appetite on Thursday while growing U.S. inflationary risks stoked concerns the Federal Reserve will tighten monetary policy sooner than expected.

 The S&P/ASX 200 index was down 0.57% at 7,381.9, extending losses for the fourth consecutive session.